Angels 3, Rangers 2 | Federal News Network

 |0

-Umpires_Home, Alan Porter; First, Roberto Ortiz; Second, Stu Scheurwater; Third, Mark Wegner.
+Umpires_Home, Alan Porter; First, Roberto Ortiz; Second, Stu Scheuwater; Third, Mark Wegner.

 T_3:11.
 A_36,392 (45,050).